Michael Livingston

-Michael Livingston is a historian, a professor of medieval literature, and a historical fantasy novelist.
-His 2015 debut novel, The Shards of Heaven, was followed by two sequels.
+Michael Livingston is an American historian, a professor of medieval literature, and a historical fantasy novelist.
+His 2015 debut novel, The Shards of Heaven, has been followed by two sequels.

-Early life, education and career
+Education and career

 Originally from Colorado, Livingston has a B.A. in history from Baylor University, an M.A. in medieval studies from Western Michigan University, and both an M.A. and a Ph.D. in English from the University of Rochester.
-He has been a professor at The Citadel in Charleston, South Carolina since 2006.
-In his academic life he wrote numerous articles on the world of J.R.R.
-Tolkien, Beowulf, Chaucer, James Joyce and Robert Jordan.
+He has been a professor at The Citadel in Charleston, South Carolina, since 2006.

 Television

 Michael Livingston is the co-star on the Discovery Channel TV show Contact, in which he skeptically examines potential evidence for the existence of extraterrestrial life and its impact on Earth.

 Writing

 Livingston has published multiple academic works.
+He has written numerous articles on the world of J. R. R. Tolkien, Beowulf, Chaucer, James Joyce and Robert Jordan.

-He said in 2015, "one of the key bits of advice I ever received as a young novelist-to-be was to try to cut my teeth on writing short stories ... starting with short stories was vital to the development of my career".
+Livingston said in 2015, "one of the key bits of advice I ever received as a young novelist-to-be was to try to cut my teeth on writing short stories ... starting with short stories was vital to the development of my career".
 Livingston's debut novel, The Shards of Heaven, was published by Tor Books in November 2015.
-Two sequels have subsequently appeared.
+Two sequels have subsequently been published.